Alex Pfeiffer (soccer)

-Alexandra Mackenzie Pfeiffer (born November 26, 2007) is an American professional soccer player who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL).
-She was signed by the Current at age 15 in 2023.
+Alexandra Mackenzie Pfeiffer (born November 26, 2007) is an American professional soccer player who plays as a right winger for Bay FC of the National Women's Soccer League (NWSL).
+She signed with the Kansas City Current at age 15 in 2023, becoming the youngest goalscorer in NWSL history at the time.
 She has represented the United States at the youth international level.

 Early life

-Pfeiffer grew up in St. Louis, Missouri.
-She played youth soccer for St. Louis Scott Gallagher of the Elite Clubs National League (ECNL), winning under-16 national club title in 2022.
+Pfeiffer grew up in St. Louis, Missouri, the daughter of Kate and Brian Pfeiffer.
+She played club soccer for St. Louis Scott Gallagher, winning two consecutive ECNL national titles and being named ECNL All-American twice and the ECNL U17 Player of the Year in 2023.